 “Last year, we launched Roblox China also known as LuoBuLeSi with a vision to build an immersive virtual universe of 3D experiences in China that we have been testing and iterating on along the way,” a Roblox spokesperson said in a statement to TechCrunch.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “We always knew that building a compelling platform in China is an iterative process, and we are thankful for the support of LuoBuLeSi users and our global developer community,” it added.

 Roblox mobile game from Roblox Corporation ranked number 4 globally in 2021, having picked up $1.3 billion on mobile till December, a rise of 20.3 percent (on-year).

 In May 2019, Roblox and Tencent announced a joint venture in which the former holds a 51 percent controlling stake and Tencent 49 percent.

 In July 2020, LuoBuLeSi rolled out an Android test version.

-The platform had generated 1.7 million installs in the China App Store prior to its removal on December 8, according to data from app analytics firm Sensor Tower.
+According to data from app analytics firm Sensor Tower, the platform had generated 1.7 million installs in the China App Store prior to its removal on December 8.

 Half of Roblox’s audience of more than 30 million daily users globally are kids under 13.
 The mobile game is immensely popular in India.